PHOENIX RISING | THURSDAY, AUGUST 13, 2009

 Marketbright's Campaign Flows Work Well for Serena Software

 Summary: Serena Software is pleased with Marketbright's Visio-style interface for complex campaigns.
 The real work is in designing the campaigns, not setting them up in the software.
-Second of three posts on demand generation interfaces.)
-The long answer adds a few shades of gray to this rosy picture, and these are worth exploring.
+The short answer is that Serena is very pleased, since the flows make it easier to enforce complex processing rules that were otherwise difficult to define and execute.

 CUSTOMER EXPERIENCE MATRIX | FRIDAY, JUNE 5, 2009